lowlowd/NEWCOMER-OFFER/src/data/post/why-koho-beats-banks.md

 *Note: KOHO provides free ATM withdrawals at partner ATMs across Canada*

+**Students save even more:** If you're in school, check out our guide on [KOHO for students](/koho-for-students-2025) to maximize your savings and bonuses.

 ## Common Objections Addressed

 ### "But I need a full-service bank for mortgages and loans"